 Introduction

 phasr is a python package able to calculate scattering phase shifts for arbitrary radial potentials and calculate (elastic) electron nucleus scattering cross sections based on it.
 In combination with a fitting routine it can be used to fit elastic electron nucleus scattering data to extract charge density parameterizations.
 It is also possible to increase the precision sufficiently to quantitatively resolve parity violating electron scattering.
+Since Version 0.5.0 a module with fitting routines for the purpose of extracting charge distributions from elastic electron nucleus scattering is also part of the package.

 Versions/Change-Log: